Azure/bicep-registry-modules/avm/ptn/lz/sub-vending/README.md

-# `main.bicep` Parameters `[Microsoft.lz/subvending]`
+# Key Vaults `[Microsoft.lz/subvending]`

-This module is designed to accelerate deployment of landing zones (aka Subscriptions) within an Azure AD Tenant.
+This module deploys a subscription to accelerate deployment of landing zones.

 ## Navigation